origamitower/folktale/README.md

 ## Documentation

   - [Browse the HTML documentation for Folktale](http://origamitower.github.io/folktale)
-  - [See the documentation for Folktale objects right from your Node REPL][repl]

 > If you find any functionality that's not documented, or whose documentation
 > is confusing or hard to understand, please [report a bug on our issue tracker][bug]